Upper Elementary Music Games

 What do you think he found?

-Students in this study preferred competitive singing games over noncompetitive singing games.
+Students in this study preferred competitive singing games over non-competitive singing games.

 That finding may feel intuitive to us - we may have expected students to prefer competition based on our own experience teaching this age group.
 However, what may be more interesting is why students said they enjoyed competitive singing games more.
-And that reason was kinesthetic activity - the movement piece was the reason students gave for enjoying these games more.
+And that reason was a kinesthetic activity - the movement piece was the reason students gave for enjoying these games more.

 Even for the students who said they preferred the non-competitive singing game, the reason was the same - they liked the movement.